sepulworld/resume/index.markdown

 March 2021 to June 2022

 - Designed and built Flexport infrastructure on Kubernetes
+- Provided technical leadership, guidance, and mentorship to mid-level and senior-level engineers as a principal software engineer.
 - Terraform AWS + Helm Provider driven EKS setups
 - Secure access to K8s platform via Teleport
 - Github Actions driven CI/CD for infrastructure and application automation